MediaCrush/mediacrush.github.io/_posts/2013-07-19-MediaCrush-for-users.md

 * Ads are completely optional, you can opt out and never see them again

 There's more details on privacy and such in the sister blog post, [MediaCrush for Nerds](/2013/07/19/MediaCrush-for-nerds.html).
-Compare our commitment to your privacy to your other favorite image hosts - imgur and minus make no such promises.
-Plus, those guys only support images - we'll take video, audio, and vectors, too.

 In short: MediaCrush is a super-fast, super-sleek image host that takes every step to defend your privacy.
 We're also totally free (we even let you disable advertisements), and we love our users.
 What are you waiting for?